-It’s great to see you in class today, for what is the second lesson of our second training program.
+It’s great to see you in class today for the second lesson of this training program.

-Nowadays you hear a lot about optimizing things for search engines, and it’s useful to take care of that aspect, but the risk of doing such is that you’ll miss the whole point: it’s humans that you want reading your articles.
-Oh, man..
-Now we’re in trouble.
+Nowadays, there is a lot of talk about optimizing things for search engines, and it’s useful to take care of that aspect, but the risk of doing such is that you’ll miss the whole point: it’s humans that you want reading your articles.

 You know that SEO is amazingly important (and trust me, it is, no matter what nay-sayers will tell you), but in the end all that we ever do regarding optimizing our sites and the content from our sites for search engines, we only do in order to get more Humans to read our stuff and engage with our content.

-The purpose of the first training was to get you into the right mindset regarding how to plan out your seo content, so we covered some pretty important aspects on how to optimize for search engines.
-That’s awesome!
+The purpose of the first training we created (you can access it by joining the Education Cloud) was to get you into the right mindset regarding how to plan out your SEO content.
+The training covers some pretty important aspects of how to optimize for search engines.

-Now that you know how to get search engines to help you bring in Humans, lets make sure that when the Humans come, they will love your site a lot and just keep coming back.
+Once you know how to get search engines to help you bring in Humans, it’s important to make sure that when the Humans come, they will love your site a lot and just keep coming back.